hpcaitech/ColossalAI/colossalai/inference/pipeline/README.md

 model = LlamaForCausalLM.from_pretrained("/path/to/model")
 tokenizer = LlamaTokenizer.from_pretrained("/path/to/model")

-# assume the model is infered with 2 pipeline stages
+# assume the model is inferred with 2 pipeline stages
 inferengine = PPInferEngine(pp_size=2, model=model, model_policy=LlamaModelInferPolicy(), new_length=32)

 input = ["Introduce a landmark in London","Introduce a landmark in Singapore"]